ruby/www.ruby-lang.org/en/conduct/index.md

  * Participants will be tolerant of opposing views.
  * Participants must ensure that their language and actions are free of personal attacks and disparaging personal remarks.
- * When interpreting the words and actions of others, participants should always assume good intentions.
+ * Participants should speak and act with good intentions, but understand that intent and impact are not equivalent.
  * Behaviour which can be reasonably considered harassment will not be tolerated.